Mauricio-Camilo/devops-bootcamp-m12-terraform/README.md

 - Using the Repository and Branch

   This project uses the `java-maven-app` repository, specifically the `jenkinsfile-sshagent` branch, which utilizes a shared library.

+  link of the repository: https://github.com/Mauricio-Camilo/java-maven-app/tree/jenkinsfile-sshagent

   The deploy stage has been modified as follows:

   ```groovy
   script {